Apply

 Criteria Used to Evaluate All Applicants

-• The strongest applicants will demonstrate prior public interest experience, how they intend to serve the public interest via their fellowship, and how they intend to build on the fellowship to develop a career in the public interest.
+• The strongest applicants will demonstrate prior public interest experience, how they intend to serve the public interest via their fellowship experience, and how they intend to build on the Fellowship to develop a career in the public interest.

 • The sponsoring organizations’ demonstrated effectiveness in addressing the needs of marginalized communities;